 Photos taken of your products or at your location can help showcase your brand’s authenticity and attract new customers.
 Encouraging people to share pictures of their experiences and tag your business essentially lets you advertise your brand for free.
 You can even repost other people’s photos of your business and products across your social media accounts for easy content creation (Just remember to tag the content creator).

 Why You Should Be Using User-Generated Content on Social Media

-UGC is essentially crowd-sourcing your social media content and ad materials, which means you can save time, money, and effort.
+UGC is essentially crowd-sourcing your social media content, interactive social media posts, and ad materials, which means you can save time, money, and effort.
 Not to mention, user-generated content can appeal to more customers because of its authenticity and “word of mouth” function online.

 Consumers trust user-generated content more than content that comes directly from a brand or business.
 This is because it shows that someone who isn’t invested in the business’s success has been satisfied with a purchase they made.
 In fact, user-generated content is so influential that 80% of users say that they use user-generated content to inform their purchasing decisions.

 User-generated content provides an opportunity to use social media listening to your benefit.
 By looking at what your followers are posting on social media about your brand, you can get a better idea of how your practices, products, or services are working with your target demographic.
 More importantly, if a follower or customer is getting great engagement with posts about your brand, you can connect with them to have them start producing content for your brand as part of an influencer marketing campaign on social media.

 Perhaps one of the most convenient aspects of UGC is that it’s being produced by someone else for free and shared with other like-minded people for free.
 It’s important to have as much high-quality content as you can on social to help spread the word about your business.
 When users create this content for you, not only are you getting honest feedback and free press, but other users see social proof of your value, too.